OUR STORY KEEPS GROWING

 Everyone has a place here

 Good Dirt was born just off a dirt road in Kenya while teaching artisan skills to local women.
 Friends Jorden Collins and Christy Manning walked the grounds and dreamed of a place where people could go, apply their new skills and create.
 When they returned home, the Covid Pandemic had struck.
-During those gloomy lock downs the solution of a pottery studio began to evolve.
-One rainy day, Jorden giving Chirsty’s bored teenage girls some clay to play with.
+During the gloom of lock downs, the solution of a pottery studio began to take shape.
+One rainy day, Jorden gave Chirsty’s bored teenage girls some clay to play with.
 They both lit up, and the idea-light burned brighter and expanded.
-Neighbors started inviting their bored kids over to shape clay.
-It was a hit!
-Lots of people began asking for clay & ideas, and one weekend over 100 pounds of clay was given out.
-What was planted as a seed-dream in Africa, was sprouting into a real thing right here at home, too.
+They started inviting the neighbors bored kids over to shape clay with them.
+It was a huge hit!
+Lots of people began asking for clay and ideas for different projects.
+One weekend, over 100 pounds of clay was given out!
+That’s a lot of dirt.
+What was planted as a seed-dream in Africa, was blossoming into a real thing right here at home.

 Meet The Co-Owners